Thomasaujoux/food-classification/README.md

 - Study of Oqali and web-scraped data (Descriptive Statistics, Exploratory Data Analysis, NLP, ...),
 - feasibility study of the semi-automatic categorization algorithm,
 - implementation of the semi-automatic categorization algorithm (Multunomiale Naive Bayes, Logistic Regression, SVM Classifier, Random Forest, ...),
-- analysis of the results of the semi-automatic categorization algorithm and optimization (Imbalanced Data Set, Underfitting and Overfitting, ...).
+- analysis of the results of the semi-automatic categorization algorithm and optimization (Imbalanced Data Set, Underfitting and Overfitting, ...),
+- implementation of the semi-automatic categorisation algorithm,
+- analysis of the results of the semi-automatic categorisation algorithm and optimisation.

 The foreseeable difficulties were :
 - The classification will have to take many variables into account;
 - The nomenclature for this categorization is very extensive (over 600 families);
 - Quite few similar works;
-- Available data on ingredients are difficult to manipulate, as there are many instances many instances, and we sometimes find raw lists of a food's ingredients, sometimes sometimes undecomposed.
+- Available data on ingredients are difficult to manipulate, as there are many instances many instances, and we sometimes find raw lists of a food's ingredients, sometimes undecomposed.
 - ...

 ## Contributions